 However, I noticed that people with small heads might have difficulty getting the earmuff to remain on their heads.

-Overall, the 3M Peltor X-Series CapMount Earmuff is one of the best performing hearing protection for woodworking on the market, which makes it an excellent investment to make.
+Overall, the 3M Peltor X2A Over-The-Head X-Series Earmuff is one of the best performing woodworking hearing protection on the market, which makes it an excellent investment to make.

 Unless no one is working, a woodworking studio is always a source of loud noises.
 As a woodworker, you are constantly exposed to all sorts of hazardous noises that are dangerous to your hearing.
 The power tools used in woodworking alone are loud and damaging enough to require protection.

 A single hand drill produces about 85 decibels of loud noise, which can damage the ears.
 Can you imagine the decibel level created by a table saw?
 Consider what it would be like to be exposed to these hazardous sounds for hours on end without hearing protection.